TheVirtuoid/FunWithJavaScript-Public/games/hold-that-tower/design.md

    - score: int
    - cards: List[Card]
    - gameOver: bool
+   - points: int.
+The number of points earned by the player.
+Starts at 0.
+Can be used to purchase upgrades for anything.
+   - gunGems: int.
+Only be used to upgrade/purchase guns.
+Starts at 0.
+   - towerGems: int.
+Only be used to upgrade the tower health or maximum health.
+Starts at 0.
+   - runnerGems: int.
+Only be used to upgrade/add runners.
+Starts at 0.
 2. Methods:
     - startNewWave(): Starts a new wave of enemies.
     - endWave(): Ends the current wave and presents cards to the player.